CesiumGS/3d-tiles/extensions/3DTILES_bounding_volume_S2/0.0.0/README.md

 <!-- omit in toc -->
 ## Dependencies

 Written against 3D Tiles 1.0.
+Optionally. this extension may be used with [3DTILES_implicit_tiling](../../3DTILES_implicit_tiling/0.0.0/README.md).

 <!-- omit in toc -->
 ## Optional vs. Required